leedo/fuhbot/README.md

 <pre>perl -Ilib bin/fuhbot config.pl</pre>

 fuhbot is a simple IRC bot with a administrative console and plugin system.
-Plugins have access to IRC events and can broadcast messages to all channels.
+Plugins have access to IRC and HTTP events, and can send messages to users or channels.

 ## Configuration

 The config file is perl.
 The last statement must return a hash reference.
 This hash should contain a `plugins` key with a list of plugins to load, and an `ircs` key with a list of IRC servers to connect to.
 The `listen` key configures where the HTTPD will listen for requests.
+By default it will listen on `0.0.0.0:9091`.

 This is a very simple config that loads the `Insult` plugin.